imabhishek02/DSA/README.md

 2. KthSmallest : This program helps us to find Kth smallest element.

-3. Max_Min : This Program show the smallest and greatest element in arry.
+3. Max_Min : This Program show the smallest and greatest element in array.